 How to Fish a Chatterbait

-The most popular ways to fish a chatterbait are in and around grass and structure, and hopping along bottom.
+The most popular ways to fish a chatterbait are in and around grass and structure, and hopping along the bottom.

 - Using Chatterbaits in Grass – Chatterbaits are excellent when fished in heavy grass.
-The vibration of the blade will draw in bass even when they cant see it due to thick vegetation.
+The vibration of the blade will draw in bass even when they can’t see it due to thick vegetation.
 Chatterbaits will often get hung up in the grass and need to be pulled free.
 As you pull the lure free your rod will load up and slingshot it out.
 This sudden burst of speed will often draw sudden bites.

-Best Retrieve for Chatterbaits
+Best Retrieves for Chatterbaits

 Detecting Bites & Setting the Hook on a Chatterbait

-Best Chatterbait Rod & Reel for Every Budget
+Recommended Rod & Reel

 I typically use 50lb braid to a 15lb leader when fishing a chatterbait.
 If you fish a lot of grass you may want to go with straight fluorocarbon line.
 Straight fluorocarbon will have more stretch so when you get hung up on grass and rip the bait out it won’t shoot out as fast as with braid.
 This gives the bass more time to react and catch up to your bait.